mrstefangrimm/No3/Instructable/instructions.md

 If the phantom is plugged-in, the port should be listed.
 Make sure the right phantom is selected before you press "Connect".

 On the right control panel, it is possible to either control the motion axes individually or start a program.

+If you plan to write your on software: This programming interface is completely documented in this [Wiki](https://github.com/mrstefangrimm/Phaso/wiki).